dice-group/Palmetto/README.md

 1. You have created some topics and want to evaluate them using common coherence measures.
 Than you simply want to use Palmetto as a tool.
 2. You want do some research on topic coherence and want to go deeper into the system.
 Than you want to use Palmetto as a library.

-For both cases you will need to download a Lucene index containing the preprocessed Wikipedia.
-Currently, the index comprises three parts and can be downloaded from <a href="https://onedrive.live.com/redir?resid=BD08C7017FC781D%21174">here</a>.
-By extracting the files using 7zip you should get a "wikipedia_bd" folder and a "wikipedia_bd.histogramm" file.
+For both cases you will need to download a Lucene index containing the preprocessed Wikipedia from <a href="http://139.18.2.164/mroeder/Wikipedia_bd.zip">here</a>.
+By extracting the files you should get a "wikipedia_bd" directory and a "wikipedia_bd.histogramm" file.
+Note that the file has to be in the same directory as the wikipedia_bd directory.

 ## Use Palmetto as tool

 1. Download and extract the index as described above.
-(In the following I will assume that you extractet it to "aFolder")
-2. Download the runable jar file from <a href="https://onedrive.live.com/redir?resid=BD08C7017FC781D%21172">here</a>.
+2. Download the runable jar file from <a href="http://139.18.2.164/mroeder/palmetto-0.1.0.jar">here</a>.
 3. Run the tool with
 ```
-java -jar palmetto-0.1.0.jar <aFolder>/wikipedia_bd UCI topics.txt
+java -jar palmetto-0.1.0.jar <some-path>/wikipedia_bd UCI topics.txt
 ```

 The two last parameters are the coherence type and a file containing your topics (see below).